 Python Versions and Packages

-Default Python Version Update (October 2024):
+Default Python Version Update (October 7, 2025):

-Please see Data Lab Python 3.11 Compatibility Guide for more information
+For any compatibility issues, please see Data Lab Python 3.11 Compatibility Guide for more information

 Overview

-Multiple Versions of Python:
+Multiple Versions of Python

-Switch Versions Within Your Notebook:
+Switch Versions Within Your Notebook

 Seeq Data Lab provides a user-friendly way to switch Python versions within your notebook.
 Simply navigate to the kernels dropdown menu situated in the top right corner of your notebook (1).
-This will open a dropdown that list the available Python versions to select from (2).
+This will open a dropdown that lists the available Python versions to select from (2).
 The Python version you choose for a particular notebook cell is automatically persisted after execution.
 This eliminates the need to repeatedly select the version for each cell within the same notebook.

 The Python version for the notebook is only saved after executing a cell and saving the notebook.